Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 };
 ```

+More boring facts:
-The **root** node is the entry point.
+- The **root** node is the entry point.
 Leaves are nodes with no children.
+- A binary tree is _proper_ if each node has either zero or two children.
+- The recursive definition: a binary tree has a root, the root has 0 to 2 binary trees as children

 > [!tip] Binary Search Trees
 > A **Binary Search Tree (BST)** is a special kind of binary tree where: